ITALIAN CITIZENSHIP 1948 CASE

 HOW DID THE 1948 RULE BEGIN?

-Under the 1912 Italian Citizenship law (that is the precedent old Italian Citizenship Law), only men could transfer Italian citizenship to their kids (male or female).
+Under the 1912 Italian Citizenship law (the precedent old Italian Citizenship Law), only men could transfer Italian citizenship to their kids (male or female).

 The principle was simple: the children were able to obtain Italian Citizenship through their father because he was an Italian Citizen.